Dr Katarzyna Borkowska

 • research on masculinities

-• social inequalities and social justice (in particular in relation to children and young people)
+• social inequalities and social justice in education (in particular in relation to children and young people)

 Teaching

-My pedagogical philosophy is based on a belief that teaching has to be student-centred and relate to students’ personal experiences.
-My aim is to help students to become independent and critical thinkers.
-I believe that encouraging people to reflect critically on theory, research, policy and practice can generate a positive social change and lead to achieving greater social equality.
-I have experience as a course leader for a number of postgraduate and undergraduate courses.
+My pedagogical philosophy is rooted in the belief that teaching should be student-centered and connected to students' personal experiences.
+My goal is to help students to become independent and critical thinkers.
+I believe that encouraging individuals to critically reflect on theory, research, policy, and practice can drive positive social change and promote greater social equality.

 Postgraduate courses